Amirmoradi94/smart_car/README.md

 # SmartCar
 Just seat in your smart car and look at the rear mirror.
-It recognizes you and adjusts itself according to your head's position
+It recognizes you and finds the best angles to adjusts itself according to your head's position.\